Counting and effective rigidity in algebra and geometry: Introduction

 Our final geometric counting result provides a lower bound for the growth rate of incommensurable totally geodesic surfaces of bounded area in an arithmetic hyperbolic 3--manifold that contains at least one totally geodesic surface.

-\begin{thm}[\textbf{Growth Rate of Commensurability Classes of Surfaces}] Let $M=\mathbf{H}^3/\Gamma$ be an arithmetic hyperbolic $3$--manifold of volume $V$ with invariant quaternion algebra $B$ and trace field $k$.
-Suppose that $M$ contains a totally geodesic surface.
-Then for all sufficiently large $x$, $M$ contains at least
+\begin{thm} Let $M=\mathbf{H}^3/\Gamma$ be an arithmetic hyperbolic $3$--orbifold of volume $V$ with invariant trace field $k$ and invariant quaternion algebra $B$.
+If $M$ contains a totally geodesic surface, then for sufficiently large $x$, $M$ contains at least $\brac{c(k)\disc(B)^{1/2}}x/\log(x)^{1/2}$ pairwise incommensurable totally geodesic surfaces with area at most $\brac{2\pi^2e^{cV}}x$.
+Here $c(k)$ is a constant depending only on $k$ and $c$ is an absolute, effectively computable constant. \end{thm}